Mehdilotfi7/Mica/docs/src/tutorial.md

-# Tutorial: Understanding Mocha's Changepoint Detection Algorithm
+# Tutorial: Understanding Mica's Changepoint Detection Algorithm

-This tutorial provides a detailed, step-by-step walkthrough of Mocha's methodology for detecting changepoints in time series data.
+This tutorial provides a detailed, step-by-step walkthrough of Mica's methodology for detecting changepoints in time series data.
 It is designed to help you understand not only how to use the package but also how the underlying algorithm works.

 > 💡 **Note:** This tutorial is based on an ODE (Ordinary Differential Equation) model to illustrate the core concepts.
-However, the underlying methodology—segmentation, optimization, and changepoint detection—applies equally to all model types supported by Mocha.jl, including difference equations and regression models.
+However, the underlying methodology—segmentation, optimization, and changepoint detection—applies equally to all model types supported by Mica.jl, including difference equations and regression models.

 ---

 ## Overview

-Mocha detects changepoints in time-dependent systems by analyzing shifts in model parameters instead of raw statistical properties like mean or variance.
+Mica detects changepoints in time-dependent systems by analyzing shifts in model parameters instead of raw statistical properties like mean or variance.
 The core idea is to fit a piecewise model where each segment has its own parameters, allowing detection of structural changes in the underlying system.

 ---

 ## Methodological Foundation

-Mocha is designed around **Piecewise Switching ODEs (PSODEs)**, where a time series is assumed to be governed by different parameter regimes across segments.
+Mica is designed around **Piecewise Switching ODEs (PSODEs)**, where a time series is assumed to be governed by different parameter regimes across segments.
 It generalizes a standard ODE:

 ```math
 \frac{dy}{dt} = f(y,t,p)